-Hammerman was first arrested on April 2 after he hacked his ex’s Uber account to follow her to Hotel RL on Broadway, according to court documents.
+Hammerman, who has worked on the board since 1990 and makes $112,000 a year, initially took time off in May after he was arrested April 2 for hacking his ex's Uber account to follow her to the Hotel RL on Broadway near Lawton Street, according to court documents.

-He then broke an order of protection five days later after following her into Park Slope bar The Gate, prosecutors said.
+He broke an order of protection five days later after he followed her into Park Slope bar The Gate on Fifth Avenue near Third Street, prosecutors said.

 Hammerman turned down a June plea deal that would have forced him to admit to a violation while other more serious charges would have been dropped, his lawyer explained.

 The matter is currently being reviewed by the city's Law Department after the board's chairman asked officials to offer legal advice on the situation, Lonial said.

 Hammerman's lawyer did not return calls for comment Thursday.

 He is due back in court on Sept.
 26.

 Hammerman will miss Community Board 6's first general board meeting of the season on Sept.
 13.